raystack/raccoon/docs/docs/guides/publishing.md

 Input to the RPC call is [SendEventRequest](https://github.com/raystack/proton/blob/main/raystack/raccoon/v1beta1/raccoon.proto) and the output is [raccoon.proto](https://github.com/raystack/proton/blob/main/raystack/raccoon/v1beta1/raccoon.proto).

-To support multi-tenacy while using gRPC, `SERVER_WEBSOCKET_CONN_ID_HEADER` and `SERVER_WEBSOCKET_CONN_GROUP_HEADER` values can be used.
+To support multi-tenancy while using gRPC, `SERVER_WEBSOCKET_CONN_ID_HEADER` and `SERVER_WEBSOCKET_CONN_GROUP_HEADER` values can be used.
 The key along with their values if set in grpc metadata while sending the request.
 Golang client example -

 ```go
 md := metadata.New(map[string]string{"X-User-ID": "1234"})